x4v13r64/CMSpyder/README.md

 # Considerations
 - not crawl same ip subnet often (e.g. 5 min wait per /24)
+- crawl 1-deep to find new subdomains
 - crawl pages behind CDNs/cloudflare (with cloudflare-scrape and such)
 - projected: use WPScan API to check for vulnerable versions/plugins for WP

+#  How to run
+- Start the RabbitMQ server `sudo rabbitmq-server`
+- Start the worker process `celery -A cmspyder worker -l info --concurrency=500 --pool=eventlet`
+- Start django `python manage.py runserver`